What is Roskilde?

 We built the app because this method works, and spreadsheets make it harder than it needs to be.

-TicketSquad is the app-shaped version of the optimal group buying method: create the event, form the Squad, collect the fields that matter, validate people's own details, and keep one golden source of truth instead of five screenshots and a frantic chat scroll.
+TicketSquad is the app-shaped version of the group buying method festival regulars already use: create the event, invite the Squad, collect the fields that matter, validate people's own details, and give the group one clean plan instead of five screenshots and a frantic chat scroll.

 The chat still has a job: excitement, reassurance, status and celebration.
-It should not be the place where MyTickster emails, exact day choices, camping plans, DKK budgets, transfer needs, accessibility notes and child-ticket details are corrected under pressure.
+It is just a terrible place to correct MyTickster emails, exact day choices, camping plans, DKK budgets, transfer needs, accessibility notes and child-ticket details under pressure.

 For high-demand, logistics-heavy events like Roskilde, TicketSquad gives you event templates, self-serve member data, buyer-ready Groups, route-aware sale boards, and offline copies so your plan still works when everyone is tired and the official ticket route is moving quickly.